 At Launceston R/C we run a pretty low key, relaxed and enjoyable race meeting.
 But we do have a set of rules in place to manage our events, to make sure racing is fair and competitive, and that everybody has an equal shot on the race track.

 Please Note: Commencing May 2011, lap counting at Launceston R/C will use the MyLaps RC transponder counting system.
 This means you’ll need a MyLaps RC4 transponder (or other compatible personal transponder including AMBrc Personal Transponder, or MRT PTX) in order to have lap scoring.
 The club have some transponders on a rental basis (first-in, first-served).
-We can arrange purchase of RC4 transponders, or you can source from hobby stores.
-RC4 transponders are cost approximately $100 each, new.
+You can source these from hobby stores.
+RC4 transponders cost approximately $110 each, new.